 Commencement takes place twice a year in the fall (December) and the spring (May).
 Please continue to check these pages for specific graduation information.

 Letter from Dean VanderWyden About the Graduation Ceremony

 Your name has been included on a list of students who are close to completing requirements for graduation.
-If you are planning on completing your degree by May or August 2016, this message is meant for you.
+If you are planning on completing your degree by May or August 2019, this message is meant for you.
 If you are graduating later, please disregard these instructions—we'll get back to you!

-The Commencement Ceremony on May 7 represents the culmination of your long journey.
+The Commencement Ceremony on May 11 represents the culmination of your long journey.
 You should make plans to be there with your family and friends.
 It will be a special day.
 Mark your calendar for the following important events:

-- application deadline for May 2016 graduation
+- application deadline for May 2019 graduation

-- the events of Bar Week, February 8-11;
+- the events of Bar week, February 11-21

 - sessions regarding financial aid issues and Bar Exam preparation;

 and get everything else on the Graduation Checklist accomplished in a timely manner.